AbhishekGautam01/docs/solid/index.md

 ---
 ## O: Open-closed Principle
 ![O](./img/O.png)
-> **DEFINITION**: Software entities... should be open for extension but closed for modification.
+> **DEFINITION**: Software entities(classes, modules, functions)... should be open for extension but closed for modification.

 * OCP calls for entities that can be widely adapted but also remain unchanged.
 This leads us to create **duplicate entities with specialized behavior through polymorphism**